aiman-al-masoud/deixiscript/minimalist-rewrite.md

 - verb sentence may be the only kind of AST that may need decompression, but it is not the only overridable AST (nouns for pronouns, other nounphrases for "funcs')

-# CONVERTING AN AST TO BASE FORM
+# CONVERTING AN AST TO BASE FORM / NORMALIZATION / BASIC SUBSET
 - check for a match with analytic derivation clauses
 - if there is a match, execute the definition, else go on
 - expand negations, & other stuff that doesn't require KB